MtnViewJohn/DrawBoy/README.md

 **\-P**_picklist_, **\-\-picks**=*picklist*

-> Sets the list of picks from the WIF file to weave.
+> Sets the list of picks from the draft file to weave.
 This is a comma-separated list of pick ranges with an optional multiplier in front.
 The optional multiplier is a number followed by the letter *x*.
 The pick range can a single number, a pair of numbers separated by a hyphen, or an arbitrary list of tabby picks (ab).

-> Pick ranges can also insert a tabby pick with each pattern pick from the WIF file.
-A single pick preceeded by a tilde (~) will insert the appropriate tabby pick along with the specified WIF pick.
-A range of picks separated by a tilde instead of a hyphen will insert a tabby pick with each WIF pick.
+> Pick ranges can also insert a tabby pick with each pattern pick from the draft file.
+A single pick preceeded by a tilde (~) will insert the appropriate tabby pick along with the specified draft pick.
+A range of picks separated by a tilde instead of a hyphen will insert a tabby pick with each draft pick.

-> The default pick list is the entire WIF file.
+> The default pick list is the entire draft file.

 **\-\-tabby**=*tabby spec*